EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 sed -i "s|DB_URL = 'mysql+pymysql://<mysql-user>:<mysql-password>@<mysql-host>/<mysql-database>'|DB_URL = 'mysql+pymysql://darkflame:PASSWORD@localhost/darkflame'|g" ~/AccountManager/credentials.py
 ```

-Make sure to go back to the Cloud Storage page and delete the bucket you created, since you don't need it anymore.

 ## Run the Server

 Now we are finally going to run the server.